CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/createEntities.md

 # CreateEntitiesProcessor

-The `CreateEntitiesProcessor` class extends the `BaseProcessor` and is responsible for identifying and refining entities affected by complex problem statements and subproblems.
+The `CreateEntitiesProcessor` class extends the `BaseProlemSolvingAgent` and is responsible for identifying and refining entities affected by complex problem statements and subproblems.
 It interacts with a language model to generate and refine entities, considering their positive and negative effects in relation to the problem statement and subproblems.

 ## Properties